huggingface/parler-tts/training/TRAINING.md

 ## A. Architecture

-At the moment, Parler-TTS architecture is a carbon copy of [Musicgen architecture](https://huggingface.co/docs/transformers/v4.39.3/en/model_doc/musicgen#model-structure) and can be decomposed into three distinct stages:
+At the moment, Parler-TTS architecture is a carbon copy of the [MusicGen architecture](https://huggingface.co/docs/transformers/v4.39.3/en/model_doc/musicgen#model-structure) and can be decomposed into three distinct stages:
 >1.
-Text encoder: maps the text inputs to a sequence of hidden-state representations.
-The pre-trained MusicGen models use a frozen text encoder from either T5 or Flan-T5
+Text encoder: maps the text descriptions to a sequence of hidden-state representations.
+Parler-TTS uses a frozen text encoder initialised entirely from Flan-T5
 >2.
 Parler-TTS decoder: a language model (LM) that auto-regressively generates audio tokens (or codes) conditional on the encoder hidden-state representations
 >3.
-Audio encoder: used to recover the audio waveform from the audio tokens predicted by the decoder
+Audio codec: used to recover the audio waveform from the audio tokens predicted by the decoder.
+We use the [DAC model](https://github.com/descriptinc/descript-audio-codec) from Descript, although other codec models, such as [EnCodec](https://huggingface.co/facebook/encodec_48khz), can also be used

 Parler-TTS however introduces some small tweaks:
 - The text **description** is passed through the text encoder and used in the cross-attention layers of the decoder.